Best GPS Dog Collar: Garmin Astro Vs Alpha Vs Trackimo Vs Tractive Vs Halo Vs SpotOn & More

 Monthly Subscription

-An optional subscription get you access to the GPS tracking (without a plan you can only use the device and app as a fence and get alerts if/when they are out of their safe zone).
-A 1 year or 2 year plan comes with a 90 day free trial.
+An optional subscription gives you access to GPS tracking (without a plan, you can only use the device and app as a fence and get alerts if/when they are out of their safe zone).
+A 1 year or 2-year plan comes with a 90-day free trial.

 • Month to Month: $9.95/month